mavame/front-end-playbook/README.md

 <input type="text" name="whatever" id="theinput">
 ```

 ## Random Tidbits
 - Include a `lang=` attribute on the `<html>` tag
 - Don't use `<meta name="viewport" content="user-scalable=no" />`.
 Users must be able to zoom
 - Take into account that users should be able to go to zoom in to 200% and have the site still work

+## Further Reading
+An excellent resource on accessibility for the web: [eBay MIND Patterns](http://ianmcburnie.github.io/mindpatterns/)